-- 1. Interpreting a trained neural network.
-Given a trained neural network for mapping between function spaces, we will probe the network using a desired range of the input function to generate pairs of inputs and outputs.
-Subsequently, the input and output data will be used to build our interpretable surrogate model, which provides an analytical equation that approximates the behavior of the neural network.
-The neural network could be probed within the entire range of its training landscape or locally to better understand its behavior in a localized landscape (a specific range of training data).
-Finally, the network could be probed with out-of-distribution input data to understand the network's behavior outside of its training landscape.
-It should be noted that the network does not necessarily need to be probed with the exact data that the network used for training. - 2.
-Generalizing a trained neural network.
+outside of its training landscape.
+It should be noted that the network does not necessarily need to be probed with the exact data that the network used for training.
+Our definition of interpretation in this work is based on interpretability characteristics proposed in [23] with the goal of demonstrating that neural networks could be approximated with analytical integral equations.
+Interpreting the physics of the problem using the interpretable model will be future work.

+- 2. Generalizing a trained neural network.
 The surrogate model built based on the data from the probed neural network could also be used to improve out-of-distribution generalization.
 Namely, the simpler and interpretable model is expected to perform better in extrapolation and generalization.
 Therefore, one could envision a hybrid model where the neural network is utilized to generate the output when the input data falls within the training landscape.
 On the contrary, when the input data lies outside of the training landscape, the interpretable surrogate model would be invoked.
-Of course, this will require one to first determine the boundary of the training landscape, which might not be trivial in some problems [56, 57].

-3. An interpretable machine learning model.
+Of course, this will require one to first determine the boundary of the training landscape, which might not be trivial in some problems [62, 63]. - 3.
+An interpretable machine learning model (by-design analysis).
 The interpretable model could be trained directly based on training data to build an interpretable machine learning model in the form of a linear sum of integral equations.